+k) that the frequency band 45.5-47 GHz is allocated to the MS, MSS, RNS and RNSS and, in accordance with No. 5.553, in the band 43.5-47 GHz stations in the land mobile service may be operated subject to not causing harmful interference to the space radiocommunication systems to with this band are allocated;

+l) that the frequency band 66-71 GHz, or parts thereof, is allocated to the ISS, MS, MSS, RNS and RNSS and, in accordance with No. 5.553, in the band 66-71 GHz stations in the land mobile service may be operated subject to not causing harmful interference to the space radiocommunication systems to with this band are allocated;

+m) that, in accordance with resolves to invite ITU-R 2 of Resolution 238 (WRC-15), it was necessary to conduct and complete in time for WRC-19 the appropriate sharing and compatibility studies, taking into account the protection of services to which the bands 45.5-47 GHz, 47-47.2 GHz and 66-71 GHz are allocated on a primary basis;

+n) that, during preparation for WRC-19:

+– in the bands 45.5-47 GHz and 47-47.2 GHz, sharing and compatibility studies were not carried out;

+– in the band 66-71 GHz, sharing and compatibility studies were carried out for the ISS and MSS (Earth-to-space).
+Studies were not carried out for RNS and RNSS and for MSS (space-to-Earth);

+o) that the band 66-71 GHz is expected to be used for Mobile Broadband/Multiple Gigabit Wireless Systems (MGWS) including technologies that meet the IMT requirements and for those that do not;

-k) that identification of frequency bands allocated to mobile service for IMT may change the sharing situation regarding applications of services to which the frequency band is already allocated, and may require additional regulatory actions;
+p) that identification of frequency bands allocated to mobile service for IMT may change the sharing situation regarding applications of services to which the frequency band is already allocated, and may require additional regulatory actions;

-l) the need to protect existing services and to allow for their continued development when considering frequency bands for possible additional allocations to any service,
+q) the need to protect existing services and to allow for their continued development when considering frequency bands for possible additional allocations to any service,

 noting

+a) Resolutions 223 (Rev.WRC-15), 224 (Rev.WRC-15), 225 (Rev.WRC-12), [A113-IMT 26GHz] (WRC-19), which also relate to IMT;

-a) that Resolution ITU-R 65 addresses the principles for the process of development of IMT for 2020 and beyond, and that Question ITU-R 77-7/5 considers the needs of developing countries in the development and implementation of IMT;
+b) that Resolution ITU-R 65 addresses the principles for the process of development of IMT for 2020 and beyond, and that Question ITU-R 77-7/5 considers the needs of developing countries in the development and implementation of IMT;

-b) that Question ITU-R 229/5 seeks to address the further development of IMT;
+c) that Question ITU-R 229/5 seeks to address the further development of IMT;

-c) that IMT encompasses both IMT-2000, IMT-Advanced, and IMT-2020 collectively, as described in Resolution ITU-R 56-2;
+d) that IMT encompasses both IMT-2000, IMT-Advanced, and IMT-2020 collectively, as described in Resolution ITU-R 56-2;

-d) Recommendation ITU-R M.2083, on the framework and objectives of the future development of IMT for 2020 and beyond;
+e) Recommendation ITU-R M.2083, on the framework and objectives of the future development of IMT for 2020 and beyond;

-e) that Report ITU-R M.2320 addresses future technology trends of terrestrial IMT systems;
+f) that Report ITU-R M.2320 addresses future technology trends of terrestrial IMT systems;

-f) Report ITU-R M.2376, on technical feasibility of IMT in the frequency bands above 6 GHz;
+g) Report ITU-R M.2376, on technical feasibility of IMT in the frequency bands above 6 GHz;

-g) that Report ITU-R M.2370 analyses trends impacting future IMT traffic growth beyond the year 2020 and estimates global traffic demands for the period 2020 to 2030;
+h) that Report ITU-R M.2370 analyses trends impacting future IMT traffic growth beyond the year 2020 and estimates global traffic demands for the period 2020 to 2030;

-h) that there are ongoing studies within ITU-R on the propagation characteristics for mobile systems in higher frequency bands;
+i) that there are ongoing studies within ITU-R on the propagation characteristics for mobile systems in higher frequency bands;

-i) the relevance of provisions in Nos.
-5.340, 5.516B, 5.547 and 5.553, which may need to be taken into account in studies;
+j) the relevance of provisions in Nos.
+5.340, 5.516B, 5.547, 5.553 and 5.558 which may need to be taken into account in studies;

-j) that the FSS allocation in the frequency band 24.65-25.25 GHz was made by WRC-12,
+k) that the FSS allocation in the frequency band 24.65-25.25 GHz was made by WRC-12;